zackkitzmiller/anorak/readme.md

 $ npm install --global gulp
 ```

+## Vagrant
+If you're using vagrant, a `Vagrantfile` is provided.
+You can start the Anorak Virtual Machine with `$ vagrant up`

+Works with both VMWare and VirtualBox

 ## Testing
 Anorak has zero tests so far.
 Ideally everything should be tested using PHPUnit, but I don't have much experience in it.